An Israeli airstrike hits central Beirut for the first time in nearly a year of conflict

 “I think people are safer without him walking around,” Kirby said of Nasrallah.
 “But they will try to recover.
 We’re watching to see what they do to try to fill this leadership vacuum.
 It’s going to be tough. … Much of their command structure has now been wiped out.”

 Speaking on CNN’s “State of the Union,” Kirby sidestepped questions about whether the Biden administration agrees with how the Israelis are targeting Hezbollah leaders.
-The White House continues to call on Israel and Hezbollah to agree to a 21-day temporary cease-fire floated by the U.S., France and other countries as world leaders gathered for the U.N.
+The White House continues to call on Israel and Hezbollah to agree to a 21-day temporary cease-fire floated by the U.S., France and other countries during the U.N.
 General Assembly last week.

-Netanyahu on Sunday appointed a former rival, Gideon Saar, to his Cabinet.
-The move expands Netanyahu's governing coalition and helps entrench the Israeli leader in office.

-Under their agreement, Netanyahu said Saar would be given a spot in the Security Cabinet, the body that oversees management of the ongoing war.

-Hundreds of thousands of people have been driven from their homes in Lebanon by the latest strikes.
+Hundreds of thousands of people have been driven from their homes.
 The government estimates around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets.

 Hezbollah, a Lebanese militant group and political party backed by Iran, Israel’s chief regional rival, rose to regional prominence after fighting a devastating monthlong war with Israel in 2006 that ended in a draw.